 A Tropical Tale: Influence of the Warm Blob on the Planktic Foraminifera Community off the Oregon Coast

-M Kelsey Lane, Oregon State University, College of Earth, Ocean and Atmospheric Sciences, Corvallis, OR, United States, Jennifer S Fehrenbacher, Oregon State University, College of Earth, Ocean, and Atmospheric Sciences, Corvallis, OR, United States and Jennifer L. Fisher, Oregon State University, Cooperative Institute of Marine Resources Studies, Newport, OR, United States
+M Kelsey Lane, Oregon State University, College of Earth, Ocean and Atmospheric Sciences, Corvallis, OR, United States, Jennifer S Fehrenbacher, Oregon State University, College of Earth, Ocean, and Atmospheric Sciences, Corvallis, OR, United States and Jennifer L. Fisher, Oregon State University, Cooperative Institute of Marine Resources Studies, Newport, United States

 Abstract: